stoyan-stoyanov/llmflows/CONTRIBUTING.md

 # Contributing to llmflows

-First off, thanks for taking the time to check out our little porject and considering contributing to it!
+First off, thank you for taking the time to check out our little porject and considering contributing to it!
 We are really glad you're reading this, and we need volunteer developers like you to help this project come to fruition.

 ## How to Contribute
+Check out the official [GitHub guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) for contributing through forking.

 ### Step 1: Set up a working copy on your computer